Ninjabox1399/AlanWake2_Archipelago/README.md

 Alan needs Progressive Plot items for each of his drafts.
 Each plot item allows for another idea to be used (e.g. 1 is needed for the missing FBI agent plot, and 2 for the murder cult idea in Caldera Station).

 Additionally, Progressive Verse items are needed to access the We Sing chapter, one for each section of the song.
 There are 2 checks in the chapter (flare gun and echo before the jazz section), needing 3 and 4 of the progressive verse items respectively.
-5 are needed to finish the chaper, and therefore goal.
+5 are needed to finish the chapter, and therefore goal.

 Night Springs:
 - Episode Unlocks